Elvis Presley to be virtually resurrected

-LOS ANGELES (Reuters) - Elvis Presley, the late king of rock‘n‘roll, is to be virtually resurrected, following in the footsteps of a hologram of late rapper Tupac Shakur, production company Digital Domain Media Group said on Wednesday.
+LOS ANGELES, June 6 (Reuters) - Elvis Presley, the late king of rock‘n‘roll, is to be virtually resurrected, following in the footsteps of a hologram of late rapper Tupac Shakur, production company Digital Domain Media Group said on Wednesday.

 The “Hound Dog” singer, who died in 1977 aged 42, will be brought back in a virtual performance by the digital production company, which stunned nearly 90,000 fans with a life-like performing Tupac hologram at the Coachella Valley Music and Arts Festival in April.